datascience65a-glitch/bpd-overtime-analysis/README.md

 - Employees with highest regular pay with respect to other Boston city employees.
 - Prediction of overtime expenditure based on regular,retro,injure,other payments given to the employees by data preprocessing and using different models with results.
 - Explored clustering of officers based on scatter plot of overtime pay vs regular pay.

-## Future Extension Goals:
-- Predict future overtime costs using ML models.
+- Predicted overtime costs for different dataset that is 2023 data.
-- Detect anomalies in officer pay patterns.
-- Investigate systemic trends or inequalities.
-- Build classification models to predict which officers are likely to become “high overtime earners” in future years.
+- Build classification model to predict which officers are likely to become “high overtime earners” in 2024 data.
----

 ## Tech Stack
 - **Python** (data preprocessing, ML models)